Skip over main navigation

 • Basket: (0 items)

-We are calling on the Government to invest in early and effective support for deaf children in the UK.
+We are calling on UK governments to invest in early and effective support for deaf children in the UK.
+Early and effective support to develop language and communication should be available for all deaf children whether their families choose to communicate with spoken language, sign language or both.

 We want all families who want their child to learn to listen and talk to have the opportunity to access Auditory Verbal therapy through publicly funded services.

-To do that, we need to radically increase the number of specialist Auditory Verbal therapists working in the NHS and local services.
+We need to urgently address the current postcode lottery and inequality of access to Auditory Verbal therapy and radically increase the number of specialist Auditory Verbal Therapists working in the NHS and local public services.

 Share your support on social media